-Revision note: We have updated the page to include Seymour Schwartz's compositiont that appeared on Rondo 628 in April or May 1951, and corrected the date for the first Heartbeat session (April or May 1956, not January as we used to think).
-We have added some coverage of the second start to Seymour Schwartz's Heartbeat label (which took place in March 1958) and its initial releases on Hearbeat H7 and H11.
+Revision note: We have updated the page to include Seymour Schwartz's compositions that appeared on Rondo 628 in April or May 1951.
+We have corrected the date for the first Heartbeat session (it was April or May 1956, not January as we used to think).
+We added some coverage of the second start to Seymour Schwartz's Heartbeat label (which took place in March 1958) and its initial releases on Hearbeat H7 and H11.
 We have added further coverage of Lurlean Hunter's two singles for Major (recorded in April 1951) and of the beginning of her run at the Streamliner (August 1951).

 The Seymour record label was terribly short-lived even for a small independent.
-Four releases were done between August and December 1950: Seymour CR26671/2, Seymour CR26673/4, Seymour 98, and Seymour 99.
-A fifth release, on Seymour 1, was recorded in June or July of 1951 and probably released in July of that year.
+Four releases were done between August and December 1950: Seymour CR26671/2, Seymour CR26673/4, Seymour 97/98, and Seymour 99.
+One side of a fifth release, on Seymour 1, was recorded in June or July of 1951 and the single was probably released in July of that year.
 A sixth 78 on Seymour 95 was planned in 1950 but did not materialize.
 That was all.

 The record company was an outgrowth of Seymour's Record Mart (439 South Wabash), a shop specializing in jazz and blues records.
 It was located in the famed Auditorium Building in Chicago's Loop.
 The shop was owned by Seymour Schwartz, who as a jazz cornet and trumpet player and a composer of songs was something of a musician himself.
 The current Jazz Record Mart (444 North Wabash), owned by Bob Koester, traces its origin to Seymour's shop.